-The prevailing sense of uncertainty hit hardest for some second-home vacation markets.
-These tend to be the first to experience a downturn and are the slowest to recover because of the discretionary nature of the acquisition.
+The prevailing sense of global political and macroeconomic uncertainty hit hardest for many second-home resort markets across the globe in 2016.
+Luxury resort housing markets tend to be the first to experience a downturn and are often the slowest to recover because of the discretionary nature of the acquisition.

 Second-home resort markets see declining growth in luxury home sales

 Change in the number of $1M+ residential unit sales across second-home resort markets worldwide

 Second-home sales in Ireland’s country housing market, for example, received a double blow in 2016, reports Roseanne De Vere Hunt of Sherry FitzGerald.
 “An uncertain market has followed the Brexit vote, with a dramatic decrease in demand from UK buyers for country homes.
 The weakened sterling, in particular, reduced the spending power of traditional UK buyers.
 The U.S. buyer also tends not to purchase in an election year.”

 An uncertain market has followed the Brexit vote, with a dramatic decrease in demand from UK buyers for country homes

 Especially notable is that certain second-home resort markets that are closely tied to a major urban area are often at the mercy of these feeder urban housing markets.

 The upside of this trend can be seen in Toronto’s weekend-area resort market of Muskoka.
 This seasonal destination experienced a remarkable year of recreational property sales, echoing trends in sales and price activity in the Greater Toronto area, which saw values increase by 20% in 2016 alone, notes Chris Kapches of Chestnut Park Real Estate.

 “The increase in sales volume is having a dramatic impact on supply, consistent with the urban market experience," explains Kapches.
 "The recreational marketplace in Muskoka is beginning to mirror Toronto.”